kitian616/jekyll-TeXt-theme/about.md

 ---
 layout: article
-titles: About
+title: About
 key: page-about
 ---

-# This is the about page
+This is here I am going to write about me.
+Maybe like a cv